-There are several modules that enable direct or indirect editing of the SPM data.
-In principal, most of the data processing modules change the data in one way or another.
-However, in this section we would like to describe the modules and tools that are specifically designed to correct local defects in an image.
-The functions below remove “bad” data from an image, and then fill it in using an interpolation algorithm.
+Several modules enable direct or indirect editing of the SPM data.
+Even though most data processing changes the data in one way or another, this section describes functions and tools designed specifically for correction of local defects.
+They remove “bad” data from an image, and replace them using some interpolation method.

 The Remove Spots tool can be used for removing very small parts of the image that are considered a scanning error, dust particle or anything else that should not be present in the data.
 Note that doing so can dramatically alter the resulting statistical parameters of the surface, so be sure not to remove things that are really present on the surface.

 While using this tool you can pick up position of the spot to magnify its neighbourhood in the tool window.
 Then, in the tool window, select a rectangle or ellipse (depending on chosen Shape) around the area that should be removed.
 You can then select one of several interpolation methods for creating data in place of the former “spot”:

 Clickingwill execute the selected algorithm.